d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 Y.shape
 ```

+After changing the shape of the anchor box variable `Y` to (image height, image width, number of anchor boxes centered on the same pixel, 4),
+we can obtain all the anchor boxes centered on a specified pixel position.
+In the following,
-After changing the shape of the anchor box variable `y` to (image height, image width, number of anchor boxes centered on the same pixel, 4), we can obtain all the anchor boxes centered on a specified pixel position.
-In the following example, we access the first anchor box centered on (250, 250).
-It has four elements: the $x, y$ axis coordinates in the upper-left corner and the $x, y$ axis coordinates in the lower-right corner of the anchor box.
-The coordinate values of the $x$ and $y$ axis are divided by the width and height of the image, respectively, so the value range is between 0 and 1.
+we access the first anchor box centered on (250, 250).
+It has four elements: the $(x, y)$-axis coordinates at the upper-left corner and the $(x, y)$-axis coordinates at the lower-right corner of the anchor box.
+The coordinate values of both axes
+are divided by the width and height of the image, respectively; thus, the value range is between 0 and 1.

 ```{.python .input}
 #@tab all